searbe/searbe.github.io/sources/posts/self-signing-certificates-with-your-own-ca.md

     $ man openssl

-> TL;DR: "OpenSSL does all sorts of cryptography stuff."
+> TL;DR: "OpenSSL does all sorts of cryptography stuff, not just SSL."

 At the bottom of the man page you'll find references to other man pages.
 These are all man pages for OpenSSL sub-commands - to run the command described in `man ca` you need to run